Rowan-Ranch/livestock-rs/README.md

  - Covers all major goat breeds like Boer, Alpine, Nigerian Dwarf, and more.
  - Regional specialties, including Kalahari Red, Damascus, and Golden Guernsey.

+## Sheep Breeds
+- Features a wide variety of sheep breeds including popular types like Dorper, Romney, and Merino.
+- Regional and specialty breeds such as the Icelandic, Navajo Churro, and Valais Blacknose.

 ## Roadmap
- - 🗂️ Expand support for other livestock species (e.g., sheep, pigs).
+ - 🗂️ Expand support for other livestock species (e.g., cattle, pigs).
  - 🌍 Localization support for breed names in multiple languages.
  - 📊 Add more utilities for livestock data management.